Tank destroyer: Subsequent developments

+Missile-based tank destroyers

 In the face of the Warsaw Pact, a general need for extra firepower was identified.
 In the late 1960s, West Germany developed the Kanonenjagdpanzer, essentially a modernized World War II Jagdpanzer mounting a 90 mm gun.
 As Soviet designs became more heavily armoured, the 90 mm gun became ineffective and the Kanonenjagdpanzers were retrofitted for different roles or retired.
-Some provisions were made for the fitting of a 105 mm cannon, and many of the vehicles were modified to fire HOT or TOW missiles in place of a main gun.
+Some provisions were made for the fitting of a 105 mm cannon, and many vehicles were modified to fire HOT or TOW missiles in place of a main gun.
 These upgraded variants remained in service into the 1990s.

-With the development of flexible anti-tank missiles, which were capable of installation on almost any vehicle in the 1960s, the concept of the tank destroyer has morphed into light vehicles with missiles.
+With the development of flexible anti-tank missiles, which could be installed on almost any vehicle by the 1960s, the concept of the tank destroyer has morphed into light vehicles with missiles.
 With the weight of main battle tanks growing to the forty to seventy-tonne range, airborne forces were unable to deploy reasonable anti-tank forces.
 The result was a number of attempts to make a light vehicle, including the conventional ASU-85, M56 Scorpion, the recoilless rifle-armed Ontos, and missile-armed Humber Hornet armoured truck and Sheridan light assault vehicle.
-The recent entries into that category are the 2S25 Sprut-SD, armed with a current-issue 125 mm tank gun that is also capable of launching missiles like the 9M119 Svir, and Israeli-modified Pandur IIs, which is to enter service with the Philippine Army by 2022 armed with an Elbit Turret and a 105 mm gun.
+Mor recent examples include the 2S25 Sprut-SD, armed with a current-issue 125 mm tank gun also capable of launching missiles like the 9M119 Svir, and Israeli-modified Pandur IIs, which are to enter service with the Philippine Army by 2022 armed with an Elbit Turret and a 105 mm gun.

 Many forces' infantry fighting vehicles (IFVs) carry anti-tank missiles in every infantry platoon, and attack helicopters have also added anti-tank capability to the modern battlefield.
 But there are still dedicated anti-tank vehicles with very heavy long-range missiles, and ones intended for airborne use.

 There have also been dedicated anti-tank vehicles built on ordinary armoured personnel carrier or armored car chassis.
 Examples include the U.S. M901 ITV (Improved TOW Vehicle) and the Norwegian NM142, both on an M113 chassis, several Soviet ATGM launchers based on the BRDM reconnaissance car, the British FV438 Swingfire and FV102 Striker and the German Raketenjagdpanzer series built on the chassis of the HS 30 and Marder IFV.
-India fielded NAMIS (Nag Missile System) equipped with Nag Missiles.
+India fields the NAMIS (Nag Missile System) equipped with Nag missiles on certain modified BMP-2 IFVs called NAMICA.

 A US Army combined arms battalion has two infantry companies with TOW missile-armed Bradley IFVs and can bring a large concentration of accurate and lethal fire to bear on an attacking enemy unit that uses AFVs.
-They can be complemented by mobile units of AH-64 Apache helicopters armed with Hellfire antitank missiles.
+They can be complemented by mobile units of AH-64 Apache helicopters armed with Hellfire anti-tank missiles.

-Missile carrying vehicles however are referred to as anti-tank missile carriers instead of tank destroyers.
+Missile carrying vehicles are often referred to as anti-tank missile carriers instead of tank destroyers.